Third hour here on the EIB, Buck Sexton in Four Rush in the big chair today.

 Now, the modern Democratic Party believes, or at least they act as though immigration to the United States is a right.

-Uh well then does that mean everybody does that mean everybody from anywhere gets to come here?
+And the moment you take that to its end conclusion, well, then does that mean everybody from anywhere gets to come here?

-Because if that happens, uh this place can cease to be what we think of as America pretty quickly, right?
+Because if that happens, this place can cease to be what we think of as America pretty quickly, right?

 Come on.